Dovepoint/portfolio_projects/README.md

 Welcome to my portfolio!
-This repository contains the code for my Weather App project, which is a simple web application that allows users to check the current temperature of a city.
+This repository contains the code for my various projects, which is a simple web application that allows users to check the current temperature of a city.

 The Weather App is a web-based application built using HTML, CSS, and JavaScript.
 It utilizes the OpenWeatherMap API to fetch weather data based on user input.